KariMuhammad/eComAdminPanel/README.md

 ## Description 📝
-eComAdminPanel is a comprehensive admin dashboard for managing an e-commerce system.
+eComAdminPanel is a admin dashboard for managing an e-commerce system.
 It provides full control over essential data, including products, categories, brands, coupons, blogs, orders, and customers.
 Built with TypeScript, React, Redux Toolkit, and Shadcn-UI, it offers a modern and responsive interface for efficient e-commerce management.